pallavig702/MultiModal-Knowledge-Base/README.md

 Few more examples of small, medium and large models.

-## To effectively use a multimodal large language model (LLM), such as LLaVA-NeXT-Video-72B or similar what needs to be understood?
+## To effectively use a MLLM (samll, medium or large) what needs to be understood?
-Fo this you need to understand several aspects spanning concepts, technical skills, and application-specific considerations.
+For this you need to understand several aspects spanning concepts, technical skills, and application-specific considerations.Let's take example of MLLM LLaVA-NeXT-Video-72B or similar.
 Here's a structured guide:

 1. Foundational Concepts
 a.
 What is a Multimodal Model?